mycognosist/enie/README.md

 Emit Network Interface Events (ENIE).

-`enie` utilises RTNETLINK to subscribe to network interface state-change events from the kernel. `enie` outputs events on stdout, allowing it to be coupled with other systems.
+`enie` utilises RTNETLINK to subscribe to network interface state-change events from the kernel. `enie` outputs events on `stdout`, allowing it to be coupled with other systems.

 ### Usage